tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

 whole machine -- so final price is 3x higher than that. <u>GPU requires</u> only a PCI-E slot. -->

-**Cheap to scale.** To run an <u>extra CPU</u> it requires a motherboard, RAM, HDD -- a whole new machine, which quickly becomes pricy at scale.
+**Cheap to scale.** To run an <u>extra CPU</u> it requires a motherboard, RAM, HDD -- a whole new machine, which quickly becomes expensive to scale.

 An <u>extra GPU</u>, however, requires only a PCI-E slot.
 Some motherboards offer a dozen PCI-E ports, like [ASRock Q270 Pro BTC+](https://www.asrock.com/mb/Intel/Q270%20Pro%20BTC+/index.asp),